Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 Time: 9.30am – 4.30pm

-Details: Depart Te Pae at 9.30am for a short drive to University of Canterbury.
-You will return to Te Pae by 4.30pm.
+Details: Depart Town Hall at 9.30am for a short drive to University of Canterbury.
+You will return by 4.30pm.
 A packed lunch will be provided.

 This Living Lab offers a dynamic and immersive experience that actively engages individuals in pioneering climate adaptation solutions, by offering a practical platform to engage directly with adaptation strategies - blending creativity with action.
 Designed to align with the conference’s overarching theme of Accelerating Adaptation Action, it provides a unique opportunity to explore Behaviour change needed for transformational climate adaptation.
 By harnessing the transformative capacity of art—whether visual, performance, or digital—participants can communicate complex climate challenges in accessible, compelling ways, to spark meaningful conversations, increase awareness and education to inspire new pathways for climate resilience.
 The Living Lab will take place at the University of Canterbury, where space will be created for participants to spend the day working through the five activities.
 The format for the event is to take participants through facilitated stations which cover: